bsinky/bsinky.github.io/_drafts/nim-on-windows-with-visual-studio-2017-s-compiler.md

 Again, the -arch=x64 was *vital* to this working.
 I'm not exactly sure *why*, but I received Linker errors (obj file not found) without this part.

 Nim Compiler Version 0.17.0 (2017-05-18) [Windows: amd64]

+As a fun side affect, this also remedied the issues I had been having compiling [Rust](https://www.rust-lang.org/) code on Windows!